Double (association football): Palau

 In Palau, there is no national cup; the Palau Soccer League is the only national football competition in the country.

 Papua New Guinea

 In Papua New Guinea, there is no national cup; the Papua New Guinea Overall Championship is the only national football competition in the country.

 Samoa

 In Samoa, two teams have won the Double of the Samoa National League and the Samoa Cup.

 Solomon Islands

-In Solomon Islands, is no national cup; the Telekom S-League is the only national football competition in the country.
+In Solomon Islands, there is no national cup; the Telekom S-League is the only national football competition in the country.

 Tahiti

 In Tahiti, nine teams have won the Double of the Tahiti First Division and the Tahiti Cup.

 Tonga

-In Tonga, only one team has won the Double of the Tonga Major League and the Tonga Cup (defunct).
+In Tonga, only one team has won the Double of the Tonga Major League and the Tonga Cup.

 Asia

 Afghanistan

 In Afghanistan, there are no national cups.
 The Afghan Premier League is the only national football competition in the country since 2012.